profK/PlugIssues/README.md

 # PlugIssues
-Issue Tracker for the Plug Unity Input Syste,
+Issue Tracker for the Plug Unity Input System